MatthewBlam/Dexcom-4-Desktop/README.md

    6. Now you should see the Dexcom icon in the bottom right in your Dock, and clicking it should run D4D!

 ### Automatically start D4D on login for Windows
 You can set D4D to automatically open every time you log in to your computer.
 Simply navigate to `C:\Users\[User Name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` and copy the D4D shortcut launcher over.
 That's it!
+Now D4D will run automatically whenever you login to your computer.

+### Automatically start D4D on login for Mac
+You can set D4D to automatically open every time you log in to your computer.
+Open System Preferences and search 'Login Items' in the searchbar.
+Once on this page, click the lock in the bottem left to make changes.
+Then locate the file `d4d_startup.command` in the `mac_run` folder of this project, and drag it into the Login Items window.
+You should see the file get added to the list.
+That's it!
+Now D4D will run automatically whenever you login to your computer.

 <p align="right"><a href="#readme-top">back to top</a></p>